phuong/email-template-editor/README.md

 ## TODO
-Use SASS to compile
+- Use SASS to compile
-Apply for other template engines
+- Apply for other template engines
+- Prepare for other frameworks